georchestra/georchestra/website/documentation/installation_en.rst

    geonetwork configuration (See below)

-The LDAP needs to be configured with users and Groups/Roles (and obviously an admin user.)
+The LDAP needs to be configured with users and Groups/Roles (and obviously an admin user).
 Each user MUST have certain fields including:

   * mail
   * uid (maybe)